CJP grills Musharraf's lawyer on 'brave commando's' overdue return to Pakistan

 Last week, during a press conference, All Pakistan Muslim League (APML) leader Muhammad Amjad had said that the former president was "growing weaker rapidly" due to an unspecified illness and, therefore, could not return to Pakistan.

-The former military ruler left for Dubai in March 2016 on the pretext of medical treatment and has not returned since.
+The former military ruler left for Dubai in March 2016 for medical treatment and has not returned since.

+The lawyer argued that there were no charges against Musharraf in the Lal Masjid operation case and demanded to know what the case against his client was.

+He may not face any charges in the Lal Masjid case, but he is facing a treason case for which he must appear in court, replied Justice Nisar.

 "I am giving you this assurance.
-It is the assurance of the highest court in the country," Justice Nisar said.
+It is the assurance of the highest court in the country," Justice Nisar said and added that: "As long as [Musharraf] is alive, it is his duty to appear before the court."

+The CJP further said that it was not acceptable for a citizen to leave the country and not return while a case against them is underway in courts.

 He also promised that the former military ruler would not be arrested upon his return, and that whatever the outcome of the cases, it would be strictly in line with the law.